department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/MVP Usability Research/research-findings.md

 Labels: **BNFT: Disability**, **Wizard**

-2. The one thing per page experiment to replace the list and loop was successful, but we need to iterate the order to identify the issue as the organizing principle.
+2. The one thing per page experiment to replace the list and loop was successful, but we need to iterate to closely tie the issue to the evidence.

     _No users struggle with the decisions presented to them, but they struggled with relating the evidence decisons to specific issues._